lucaspecina/watson-co-scientist/README.md

 ## System Functionality

-### How the Watson Co-Scientist Works
+### How the Raul Co-Scientist Works

-The Watson Co-Scientist follows a systematic approach to scientific hypothesis generation and evaluation:
+The Raul Co-Scientist follows a systematic approach to scientific hypothesis generation and evaluation:

 1. **Research Goal Specification**
    - The process begins with a research goal specified by a scientist in natural language